jingyijin/mesh_geodesy/README.md

 ```$ sudo apt-get install libpng-dev```

-Finally, installation of Mesh Geodesy package can be done by the typical
+Finally, the installation of Mesh Geodesy package can be done by the typical
 ```
 $ mkdir build
 $ cd build